Steven-Gzc/Steven-Gzc/README.md

 ## Hi there 👋
-I'm a freshman from University of Toronto, specializing in Physics
+I'm a sophomore from University of Toronto, specializing in Physics

 <!--